Joc Pederson Player Props: Giants vs. White Sox

 White Sox Pitching Rankings (2022)

+- The White Sox pitching staff ranked eighth in MLB last season with a collective nine strikeouts per nine innings.

-- The White Sox's 3.96 team ERA ranked 16th among all league pitching staffs.
+- The White Sox had the 16th-ranked team ERA across all league pitching staffs (3.96).

 - White Sox pitchers combined to surrender 166 home runs (one per game), the ninth-fewest in the big leagues.